hjben/hjben.github.io/_posts/2021-05-26-spark-cluster.md

 ### 3. Pyspark session build
 (1) Create a new notebook in the jupyter lab.

 (2) Import SparkSession and build a spark session.
 The address of spark master is _spark://master:7077_, and also be set with the number of cpu core and amount of memory space.
-From now on, all codes ran in the notebook is python code.
+From now on, all codes running in the notebook is python code.
 ```
 from pyspark.sql import SparkSession